How AI came to protect the LGBTQ subjects in HBO’s ‘Welcome to Chechnya’

 Or, for the purposes of Welcome to Chechnya, the opposite of deep fakes.

-“Instead of changing what a person seems to be saying or doing,” French says, “all we’re doing is changing their faces.”
+“Instead of changing what a person seems to be saying or doing,” France says, “all we’re doing is changing their faces.”

-French filmed several volunteers; then, through machine learning and face mapping, their faces were imposed nearly seamlessly onto his subjects.
-French also used voice doubles.
+France filmed several volunteers; then, through machine learning and face mapping, their faces were imposed nearly seamlessly onto his subjects.
+France also used voice doubles.

-“We couldn’t believe it when the first sample came out,” French says.
+“We couldn’t believe it when the first sample came out,” France says.
 “That was the first moment I thought we were going to actually be able to take this movie out in the way the people in the film deserve to have it taken out, which is a film that you can watch and invest in and feel for.”

 But even the solution of AI posed a problem: entering the uncanny valley.

-French went so far as to reach out to professor Thalia Wheatley in Dartmouth’s Department of Psychological and Brain Sciences for a second opinion.
-Wheatley set up a study with students to determine which version of French’s digitally altered faces appeared the least disturbing.
+France went so far as to reach out to professor Thalia Wheatley in Dartmouth’s Department of Psychological and Brain Sciences for a second opinion.
+Wheatley set up a study with students to determine which version of France’s digitally altered faces appeared the least disturbing.

 “We tried various versions of it.
 We thought at one point maybe the viewer is going to need to see [the subjects’] actual eyes.
-So we tried to face transplant everything but the eyes,” French says.
+So we tried to face transplant everything but the eyes,” France says.
 “That was a little off-putting for people.
 I think it was the difficulty in getting the lighting right on our volunteers’ faces to match the everyday lighting we experienced when we were filming.”

 Different faces, eyes and all, made it into the final version.
-But French also wanted to make sure there was a subtle way audiences would be able to tell whose face had been swapped out.
+But France also wanted to make sure there was a subtle way audiences would be able to tell whose face had been swapped out.

-“We added a tell to this process so that when you see somebody with a digital face, it’s soft around the edges,” French says.
+“We added a tell to this process so that when you see somebody with a digital face, it’s soft around the edges,” France says.
 “It has a kind of a halo effect.
 We wanted you to know that, because it helps to convey the risk that they were taking, that they had to wear somebody else’s face to do this.”

-All in all, French and his team had 22 faces to work on, in addition to using visual effects to remove any landmarks or signage that may give clues to the shelter’s whereabouts as well as where the victims have fled to.
+All in all, France and his team had 22 faces to work on, in addition to using visual effects to remove any landmarks or signage that may give clues to the shelter’s whereabouts as well as where the victims have fled to.

-“I definitely feel a real responsibility to the security of everybody in the film,” French says.
+“I definitely feel a real responsibility to the security of everybody in the film,” France says.
 “There’s a lot of sleight of hand that went into the presentation of the film in order to be able to tell this fundamentally true story.”

 Welcome to Chechnya premieres on HBO June 30.